Winka Dubbeldam: Projects

 Some of the key projects handled by Dubbeldam and her firm Archi-Tectonics are: The Greenwich Building and V33 building in New York City; the Ports1961 group "retail store" in Paris, London and Shanghai; the American Loft tower in Philadelphia, a 14 floor building of 60000 ft2 area, completed in 2009, which has 40 residential flats; a "pro-bono" design in Monrovia, Liberia for an orphanage for the MacDella Cooper Foundation and school in Liberia, and a design-research project for Downtown Bogota Liberia built with indigenous material like bamboo mats woven into the walls and hollow concrete blocks; the Yulin Design (a competition she won) in China; the "breathing" Holon Tower premiered in Paris and presented the "Augmented Reality" at the Gallery R'Pure in New York; the GW497 building with 11 floors covering an area of 80000 ft2 with a frontage of folded glass curtain wall (wave-like glass curtain wall) said to be the first "parametric design" developed by 3-D computer model; the Abu Dhabi Central Plaza Project completed in 2009 with a 50-floor hotel tower and 55-floor office tower; and the Aida's House of Beauty built in a narrow space in Manhattan with a blue-stone facade with an area of 2000 ft2 with "scissors-and-comb motif" on the salon's facade.
 Her firm won the "Design Competition for a Sustainable Neighborhood and Farmers Market" on Staten Island, New York.

 Another interesting project Dubbeldam designed is for the National Building Museum's 2004 exhibition on the theme of masonry variations.
 For this project she adopted materials like bricks, lightweight concrete blocks, stone and terrazo for the structural components.
 The exhibit was created by her, like the other three architects who were also assigned this task.
 She created a "fluid concrete gorge", like the Buckskin Gulch at Utah's Paria canyon.
 She adopted advanced digital analysis for the chamber in which it was built and the concrete was evolved with a fourth dimension by hanging speakers above the irregular shape of concrete which panned the surfaces.
 The "scrambled sound waves reorganized as they hit any surface and thus emitted unusual pulses that bounced off and around the shapes, converting the entire assembly into an extraordinary, almost theatrical phantasmagorical sound garden".

+Her firm has also created masterplans like the 116-acre 2022 Asian Games Park in Hangzhou.